 Nelson/Marlborough Fish and Game Council has suggested that small shelters be constructed on the stop bank at Challies Island for use as maimais during the game-bird hunting season and for use as bird-watching hides at other times.
 Another request received during the preparation of this draft management plan is the provision of a stocked fish pond and facilities at Challies Island to be managed as a put-and-take fishery for introducing young people to recreational fishing.
-Issues associated with this proposal are isolation/separation of the pond from the river and other ponds, the introduction of a new fish species (rainbow trout) to the area, exclusive use, effects of any fish-feeding, and any structures or facilities associated with the operation.
+This proposal would be developed in consultation with Nelson/Marlborough Fish and Game Council.

-- 79. Permit construction and maintenance of structures on the lower stop bank adjacent to the Challies Island wetlands for use as maimais during the game-bird hunting season and for use as bird-watching hides at other times provided such structures remain open for public use. - 80.
-Allow the establishment of a contained put-and-take fishery in the park (in consultation with Nelson/Marlborough Fish and Game Council), provided the fishery is restricted to salmoniid species already present in the area, and provided the effects of any fish-feeding and any structures are avoided or adequately addressed.

-81. Permit continued fishing (managed by Nelson/Marlborough Fish and Game Council) and whitebaiting (managed by the Department of Conservation) in the park.
+- 84. Permit construction and maintenance of structures on the lower stop bank adjacent to the Challies Island wetlands for use as maimais during the game-bird hunting season and for use as bird-watching hides at other times provided such structures remain open for public use. - 85.
+Permit the establishment of a contained put-and-take fishery (in consultation with Nelson/Marlborough Fish and Game Council) for the purpose of introducing young people to recreational fishing.
+The fishery is to be restricted to rainbow trout and Chinook salmon. - 86.
+Permit continued fishing (managed by Nelson/Marlborough Fish and Game Council) and white-baiting (managed by the Department of Conservation) in the park.

-also see Protection and Management of Game Bird Habitat Policies (7.4)
+also see Protection and Management of Game Bird Habitat Policies (section 7.4)